TheRealCodeBeard/GraphTextAdventure/README.md

 # config.js
 You will need your own 'config.js' file.
 Copy 'config_template.js' and call it 'config.js'.
 Fill in the details fron the graph you set up in Cosmos DB and you are ready to go.

+# running
+When you have set it all up you will need to make sure you have the right modules installed as detailed at the begining of app.js.
+Run with node app.js as you would expect.